 Petit St. Vincent (PSV)

-PSV?(VHF: 16, closed September/October) was probably the first Caribbean boutique hotel.
+(VHF: 16, closed September/October) was probably the first Caribbean boutique hotel.
 It is a quiet and exclusive resort, where the guests get pampered in secluded stone cottages.
-Each cottage has a flagpole that is used to summon the room service, which soon appears in a mini-moke.
-The hotel does well at top Caribbean rates, probably the Caribbean’s most successful small hotel.
+Each cottage has a flagpole that is used to summon room service, which soon appears in a Mini Moke.
+The hotel does well at top Caribbean rates, and is probably the Caribbean’s most successful small hotel.

 Guided island and cottage tours are available on request after 1030.
 Book by radio, phone, or ask in the bar or office.

 If you are longing for a good walk, or an internet connection, Petite Martinique is within dinghy range, and if you plan a meal at at Palm Beach Restaurant you can get a ride over and back.